bnaras/distcomp/inst/doc_src/examples.md

 ```r
 master <- CoxMaster$new(defnId = ovarianDef$id, formula = ovarianDef$formula)
 ```
-We then add the slave sites specifying a name and a URL for each. names.
+We then add the worker sites specifying a name and a URL for each. names.